MicrosoftDocs/win32/desktop-src/DMWmiBridgeProv/mdm-policy-config01-applicationdefaults02.md

 ---
 title: MDM\_Policy\_Config01\_ApplicationDefaults02 class
 description: The MDM\_Policy\_Config01\_ApplicationDefaults02 class allows an administrator to set default file type and protocol associations.
-When set, default associations will be applied on sign-in to the PC. ms.assetid: '01a45151-bce3-47a7-bffe-1a3f5a1348ff'
+When set, default associations will be applied on sign-in to the PC. ms.assetid: 01a45151-bce3-47a7-bffe-1a3f5a1348ff
-keywords: ["MDM_Policy_Config01_ApplicationDefaults02 class", "MDM_Policy_Config01_ApplicationDefaults02 class, described"]
+keywords:
+- MDM_Policy_Config01_ApplicationDefaults02 class
+- MDM_Policy_Config01_ApplicationDefaults02 class, described
 topic_type:
 - apiref
 api_name: